Prompt Power-Ups Timing Guide (2 Hours)

 1. Quick introductions and series overview (what are we building over 4 workshops?)

-4. Test: everyone asks Copilot a simple question to confirm it works
+6. Test: everyone asks Copilot Chat a simple question to confirm it works

 • Watch for:

 • Tip: have early finishers help neighbors.
-This is a good bonding moment.
+Pairing the slowest student with the fastest is a great bonding moment.

 0:15-0:30 — What Makes a Good Prompt?